KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 useDaysMode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Default: Don't include

-Asks: Calculate the due date using \_\_\_.
+Asks: \_\_\_ when calculating the date due.

+Default: Use the calendar to skip days the library is closed

 Values:

--  circulation rules only.
+-  Use the calendar to skip days the library is closed

--  the calendar to push the due date to the next open day.
+-  Use the calendar to push the due date to the next open day

--  the calendar to skip all days the library is closed.
+-  Ignore the calendar

--  the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise (Note: This preference setting only works with loan periods in multiples of 7).
+-  Use the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise (Note: This preference setting only works with loan periods in multiples of 7).

 Description:

 -  This preference controls how scheduled library closures affect the due date of a material.

-The 'the calendar to skip all days the library is closed' setting allows for a scheduled closure not to count as a day in the loan period, the 'circulation rules only' setting would not consider the scheduled closure at all, and 'the calendar to push the due date to the next open day' would only effect the due date if the day the item is due would fall specifically on the day of closure.
-The final option to use 'the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise' allows libraries to accommodate patrons who may only be able to visit the library on a certain day of the week, such as part-time students or patrons who rely on public transport.
+-  The 'Use the calendar to skip all days the library is closed' setting allows for a scheduled closure not to count as a day in the loan period.

+-  The 'Ignore the calendar' setting would not consider the scheduled closure at all

+-  The 'Use the calendar to push the due date to the next open day' would only affect the due date if the day the item is due would fall specifically on the day of closure.

+-  The final option, 'Use the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise' allows libraries to accommodate patrons who may only be able to visit the library on a certain day of the week, such as part-time students or patrons who rely on public transport.

 Example:

 -  The library has put December 24th and 25th in as closures on the calendar.
 A book checked out by a patron has a due date of December 25th according to the circulation and fine rules.

-If this preference is set to 'circulation rules only' then the item will remain due on the 25th.
-If the preference is set to 'the calendar to push the due date to the next open day' then the due date will be December 26th.
+   -  If this preference is set to 'Ignore the calendar' then the item will remain due on the 25th.

+   -  If the preference is set to 'Use the calendar to push the due date to the next open day', then the due date will be December 26th.

-   If the preference is set to 'the calendar to skip all days the library is closed' then the due date will be pushed to the 27th of December to accommodate for the two closed days.
-If the preference is set to 'the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise' the item would be due back on January 1st.
+   -  If the preference is set to 'Usethe calendar to skip all days the library is closed' then the due date will be pushed to the 27th of December to accommodate for the two closed days.

+   -  If the preference is set to 'Use the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise' the item would be due back on January 1st.
 If January 1st was also a closed day then the item would be due back on the next available open day.

 The calendar is defined on a branch by branch basis.
-To learn more about the calendar, check out the :ref:`Calendar & Holidays <calendar-label>` section of this manual.
+To learn more about the calendar, check out the :ref:`Calendar<calendar-label>` section of this manual.

 .. _usetransportcostmatrix-label: